 CLAUSE C - PAST-PRESIDENT - The Past-President shall provide guidance to the Chapter’s programs and Board from experiences as President and President-Elect.
 The Past- President shall serve as Chair of the Nominating and Elections Committee and be assigned other duties by the President in Chapter activity areas where most needed or where carry-over functions are required.
 Should the former President not be able to fulfill these duties, the Board shall designate an eligible appointee.

 CLAUSE D - SECRETARY - The Secretary shall be responsible for Chapter files, records, and the recording, distribution, and approval of Governing Board, Annual, and Special meeting minutes and reports.
 The Secretary will serve as Chair of the Communications Committee, will handle incoming and outgoing Chapter correspondence, will work closely with the Board and committees in documenting their activities, and will assist with routine Chapter business.
+The Secretary will also maintain an up-to-date membership database containing contact information and records of dues payment for all members.

 CLAUSE E - TREASURER - The Treasurer shall be responsible for the financial files, records, accounts, and funds of the Chapter, and shall submit complete financial reports annually and as necessary or requested.
 Duties also shall include the receipt and disbursement of dues, registrations, and other funds.

-CLAUSE F - BOARD MEMBERS AT LARGE - Four voting members of the Minnesota Chapter shall be elected to serve two-year terms on the Governing Board as Board Members at Large.
-Election of Board Members at Large will be staggered so that two Board Members at Large are elected in each year.
+CLAUSE F - BOARD MEMBERS AT LARGE - Four voting members of the Chapter shall be elected to serve two-year terms on the Governing Board as Board Members at Large.
+Election of Board Members at Large will be staggered so that two Board Members at Large are elected each year.
 Duties shall be outlined in the Chapter Operations Manual and will include planning and hosting an annual workshop.

+CLAUSE G – GOVERNING BOARD – The Governing Board shall act as the governing body for the Chapter and shall be made up of the above officers and the duly elected Board members at large.

-Section 5.
+Section 4.
 TERM OF OFFICE - President-Elect, President, and Past-President shall serve a term of 1 year in each position.
 Secretary, Treasurer, and Board Members at Large shall serve a term of 2 years.
 Officers are installed at the Annual Meeting, take office immediately following the Annual

 Meeting, and unless reelected, terminate their duties at the conclusion of the Annual Meeting during their second year.
+If no Chapter Annual Meeting is held, such as when Minnesota hosts the Midwest Fish and Wildlife Conference, officers will be installed directly following the counting of ballots by the Nominations and Elections Committee.

-Section 6.
+Section 5.
 VACANCIES - If the office of President is vacated for any reason, the President-Elect shall assume the duties of the President for the balance of the unexpired term of the President.
 All other vacancies in any unexpired term of an elective office shall be filled through appointment by the Board, although an appointed President-Elect shall serve only until the next scheduled Chapter election where the membership shall elect the next President.
-All appointees must be voting members of the Chapter and The Wildlife Society.
+All appointees must be voting members of the Chapter and the Society.

-Section 7.
+Section 6.
 REMOVAL OF INACTIVE OFFICERS - If any member of the Board fails to attend three consecutive Board meetings without cause or adequate communication, Board action can be taken to remove that Board member from the position after proper notification.
 Board action then can be taken to appoint another qualified person to fill the remainder of the term of that Board position.